Tony Drago: Snooker career

 Drago's highest snooker world rankings position was number ten (in 1998).
 He has reached two major finals — the 1991 World Masters (losing to Jimmy White), and the 1997 International Open (losing to Stephen Hendry — Drago's only ranking event final, and his first run past the quarter-finals of any ranking event).
 He reached the quarter-finals of the World Championship in 1988.
 He has appeared in the tournament 11 further times, most recently in 2004/2005, with five further last-sixteen runs.
-He lost to Matthew Stevens in three successive years — 8-13 in the last 16 in 1999, 2-10 in the 2000 first round, and 1-10 in the 2001 first round.
+He lost to Matthew Stevens in three successive years — 8–13 in the last 16 in 1999, 2–10 in the 2000 first round, and 1–10 in the 2001 first round.

-After he failed to qualify for the 2004 World Championship, Drago's snooker form slumped badly.
+After he failed to qualify for the 2004 World Championship, Drago's snooker form slumped.
 He dropped out of the top 32 of the rankings a year later, and, after losing to Issara Kachaiwong in his opening qualifier for the 2008 World Championship, he dropped off the tour.

 In 2009, Drago won the EBSA International Open, which gave him the chance to return for the 2009–10 season.
 He reached the third qualifying round of the Shanghai Masters, Grand Prix, and 2009 UK Championship.
-He then qualified for the Welsh Open, by defeating Simon Bedford (5–3), Peter Lines (5–2), Jimmy Michie (5–2), and Gerard Greene (5–2), where he played against Ryan Day in the first round, but he lost 4–5.
-In the China Open qualifying, Drago defeated Lee Page (5–2), John Parrott (5–2), Anthony Hamilton (5–4), and Stephen Lee (5–2), to qualify for the televised stages of the China Open.
-As a result of such a solid season, he got a place in the top 64 and finished 54th.
+He then qualified for the Welsh Open, where he played against Ryan Day in the first round, but lost 4–5.
+In the China Open, Drago qualified for the televised stages.
+As a result, his ranking rose to 54th.